 As a result, the report also stresses good governance and effective institutions.
 Institutions at local, national and regional levels as a crucial factor.
 Crucial in preventing, ending, and reversing trends in wetland loss and degradation.

 Indigenous and local knowledge as well as citizen scientists are already invaluable resources on the state of wetlands and can be used more.

 As well, drawing on successful examples across the world, the report recommends using existing funding mechanisms.
 Using them to apply economic and financial incentives.
-Specifically for communities and business to protect wetlands through tax benefits.
-Perverse incentives for farmers and business.
+Specifically for communities and businesses to protect wetlands through tax benefits.
+Perverse incentives for farmers and businesses.
 An example and most noteworthy, subsidies to agriculture that encourage wetland conversion or pollution should be ended.

-Additional recommendations include identifying solutions for wise use of wetlands.
+Additional recommendations include identifying solutions for the wise use of wetlands.
 Ones that draw upon all expertise.
-That is ranging from hard science to traditional knowledge.
-Which is to secure wide engagement on wetland protection.
-Also and wise use ensure sound decision-making.
+That ranges from hard science to traditional knowledge, which is to secure wide engagement on wetland protection.
+Also and wise use ensures sound decision-making.
 Most importantly, the GWO’s findings are expected to inform discussions and decisions at the Ramsar COP13 (21-29 Oct).

 In conclusion, Rojas Urrego said that there is a “slow awakening to the value” of wetlands.
 Across the globe, legislative bodies must integrate wetlands into policy programs.
 They must make investments into their sustainability.
 We need to educate the world on the critical importance of this most rapidly disappearing ecosystem.
 Without the world’s wetlands, we all hang in the balance.

 2. Wetland loss

 Average annual rate of natural wetland loss estimated by Wetland Extent Trends (WET) Index is -0.78% a year.
 This is three times faster than the average annual rate of natural forest loss between 1990-2015 at 0.24% a year. p19